BekirK-C/CarProject-FrontEnd/README.md

 RentACar-Frontend
 =================

 This project is the frontend of my rent a car project that I developed at the C#-Angular camp of Engin Demiroğ.
 I used [Angular](https://www.angular.io/) for frontend in this project.
+As someone who wants to be a backend developer there is a lot missing in the frontend edge.
+These deficiencies will be completed as I develop myself in angular.

 Built With
 ----------